CryptoPascal31/marmalade/pact/policies/migration-policy/migration-policy.md

   })
 ```

-env-data
+#### Mint the token

+At `mint`, information about `token-id-v1` is required.
+To pass this information, add into data field of the transaction with token-id of marmalade-v1 in an object keyed with `token-id-v1`

 ```
-{"token-id-v1": old-token-id-from-v1}
+{"token-id-v1": "old-token-id-from-v1"}
 ```

-4. Mint the token

-Mint process will be the same as any other marmalade tokens.
 Note that `burn` need to be enabled in marmalade v1 policy for the desired token.

-5. Remove `migration-policy-v1` from the `adjustable-policies`
+#### Remove `migration-policy-v1` from the `adjustable-policies`

 The policy does not have any reason to be stored in the `adjustable-policies` field.
 It only adds extra function to be run at `marmalade` functions.
 We suggest removing the policy when the migration is complete.
 You will still have access to `migration` history, and lookup functions for old and new token-ids with `get-migration`, `get-token-id-v1`, `get-token-id-v2`.